cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 }
 ```

-The `icaExecutePacketSuccess` is defined to handle the succesfull execution flow.
-In the success case the an array of bytes `resultData`, containing the ordered return values of each message execution, will be stored in the acknowledgement and delivered back to the controller chain.
+The `icaExecutePacketSuccess` is defined to handle the successful execution flow.
+In the success case the array of bytes `resultData`, containing the ordered return values of each message execution, will be stored in the acknowledgment and delivered back to the controller chain.

 ```typescript
 interface icaExecutePacketSuccess {